 The triple evacuation method should be used when vacuum pump is not capable of pumping down to 500 microns and system does not contain any liquid water.
-Refer to Fig. 51 and proceed as follows:
+Refer to Fig. 50 and proceed as follows:

 - Attach refrigeration gauges and evacuate system down to 28 in. of mercury and allow pump to continue operating for an additional 15 minutes. - 2.
-Close service valves and shut off vacuum pump. - Connect a nitrogen cylinder and regulator to system and flow nitrogen until system pressure is 2 psig. - Close service valve and allow system to stand for 1 hour.
-During this time, dry nitrogen will be able to diffuse throughout the system absorbing moisture. - Repeat this procedure as indicated in Fig. 51.
+Close service valves and shut off vacuum pump. - 3.
+Connect a nitrogen cylinder and regulator to system and flow nitrogen until system pressure is 2 psig. - Close service valve and allow system to stand for 1 hour.
+During this time, dry nitrogen can diffuse throughout the system absorbing moisture. - 5.
+Repeat this procedure as indicated in Fig. 50.
 The system should now be free of any contaminants and water vapor.

-Fig. 51 - Triple Evacuation Method
+Fig. 50 - Triple Evacuation Method